My Driving Playlist and the Kind of Happiness I Can Feel

 This playlist is full of wanting.
 Not clean wanting either.
 Not the cute kind.
 I mean the kind that embarrasses you a little.
 The kind that makes memory feel physical.
 The kind that leaves you sitting at a red light with a tight jaw because a lyric hit too hard and now your eyes are doing that hot thing.

 “Remember That Night?” is emotional relapse.
 “If You Want Love” knows intimacy costs something.
 “Homewrecker” sits in moral tension and desire at the same time.
 “Somebody Else” understands that a relationship can be over and still live under your skin. “undressed” aches with reluctance to begin again.
+“Delete Ya” adds another layer to that, because it is not peaceful closure.
+It is the frustrated fantasy of deleting somebody from your system when they have already made themselves at home there.
 And “Take Aim” says the quiet part out loud: sometimes wanting closeness can blur into self-erasure.
 Sometimes being seen and being wounded get tangled together in ways that are very hard to explain to people who have only ever loved safely.

 Joy still counts, even when it arrives messy